Iowa Alcohol and Drug Use Statistics

 There are a select few faith-based alcohol and drug use rehab treatment centers in Iowa.
 These facilities integrate spiritual practices into treatment for those who want to prioritize their religious beliefs throughout recovery.

 Dual Diagnosis Treatment

-Many people with an alcohol and drug use disorder also have co-occurring mental health disorders, such as bipolar disorder, antisocial personality disorder, depression, or posttraumatic stress disorder (PTSD).
-Co-occurring disorders, commonly known as dual diagnosis, require comprehensive and integrated care that fully addresses the unique challenges of each disorder.
-Numerous treatment facilities in Iowa offer supportive treatment for dual diagnoses.4
+Many people with an addiction also have a co-occurring mental health disorder, such as bipolar disorder, depression, anxiety, or posttraumatic stress disorder (PTSD).
+Co-occurring disorders, commonly known as dual diagnosis, require comprehensive and integrated care that fully addresses the unique challenges of each disorder.4

 Medication-assisted treatment (MAT) uses medicines, along with counseling and behavioral therapies, to provide a “whole-patient” approach to treating substance use disorders.
-The Food and Drug Administration (FDA) has authorized select medications that can be tailored to meet each patient’s needs.
-These agents target either alcohol use disorder (AUD) or drug use (specifically opioid use disorder) to alleviate the withdrawal symptoms and emotional cravings that trigger chemical imbalances in the body.4
+The Food and Drug Administration (FDA) has authorized select medications to treat alcohol or opioid addiction.
+These medications alleviate the withdrawal symptoms and emotional cravings that trigger chemical imbalances in the body.4

 Currently, 30% of Iowa alcohol and drug use rehabs offer MAT.
 MAT providers currently provide services in the following four Iowa counties with the highest need for persons with identified opioid use disorders:4